 Plane smashes into maintenance truck on LaGuardia runway; no one hurt

-NEW YORK (AP) _ A private plane landing at La Guardia Airport smashed into a maintenance truck on the runway early today, sending two workers sprinting for cover as it set down without one of its wheels.
+NEW YORK (AP) _ A private plane landing at La Guardia Airport smashed into a maintenance truck on the runway early today, sending two workers sprinting for cover and causing delays as the airport shut down.

-No one was hurt, but the plane was leaking fuel, said Richard Petillo, a spokesman for the Port Authority police.
-Foam was put over the fuel to keep it from catching fire.
+No one was hurt, but the plane lost a wheel and was leaking fuel, said Richard Petillo, a spokesman for the Port Authority police.
+Foam was sprayed on the fuel to keep it from catching fire.
 The four people on the plane exited safely.

 The accident shortly after 5 a.m. closed the airport for nearly two hours, and delays after operations resumed were expected to lengthen as the day wore on, said spokesman Bill Cahill of the Port Authority of New York and New Jersey, which operates the airfield.